ashokkrish/IronOreGeospatial/README.md

-# IronOreGeospatial
+# Iron Ore Geospatial

-Geostatistics analysis of a Iron deposit dataset.
+Geostatistical analysis of an Iron deposit dataset.